Tonsillitis: Surgery

-When tonsillitis recurs frequently, often arbitrarily defined as at least five episodes of tonsillitis in a year, or when the palatine tonsils become so swollen that swallowing is difficult as well as painful, a tonsillectomy can be performed to surgically remove the tonsils.
+When tonsillitis recurs frequently, often arbitrarily defined as at least five episodes of tonsillitis in a year, or when the palatine tonsils become so swollen that swallowing is difficult as well as painful, a tonsillectomy can be performed to remove the tonsils surgically.
+A randomized controlled trial of tonsillectomy versus medical treatment (antibiotics and painkillers) in adults with frequent tonsillitis found that tonsillectomy was more effective and cost-effective.
+It resulted in fewer days with a sore throat.

-Children have had only a modest benefit from tonsillectomy for repeated cases of tonsillitis.
+Children have only a modest benefit from tonsillectomy for repeated cases of tonsillitis.

 Prognosis

 Since the advent of penicillin in the 1940s, a major preoccupation in the treatment of streptococcal tonsillitis has been the prevention of rheumatic fever, and its major effects on the nervous system and heart.

 Complications may rarely include dehydration and kidney failure due to difficulty swallowing, blocked airways due to inflammation, and pharyngitis due to the spread of infection.

 An abscess may develop lateral to the tonsil during an infection, typically several days after the onset of tonsillitis.
 This is termed a peritonsillar abscess (or quinsy).

-Rarely, the infection may spread beyond the tonsil resulting in inflammation and infection of the internal jugular vein giving rise to a spreading infectious thrombophlebitis (Lemierre's syndrome).
+Rarely, the infection may spread beyond the tonsil, resulting in inflammation and infection of the internal jugular vein, giving rise to a spreading infectious thrombophlebitis (Lemierre's syndrome).

 In strep throat, diseases like post-streptococcal glomerulonephritis can occur.
 These complications are extremely rare in developed nations but remain a significant problem in poorer nations.

 Epidemiology

-Tonsillitis occurs throughout the world, without racial or ethnic differences.
+Tonsillitis occurs worldwide, without racial or ethnic differences.
 Most children have tonsillitis at least once during their childhood, although it rarely occurs before the age of two.
-It most typically occurs between the ages of four and five; bacterial infections most typically occur at a later age.
+It most typically occurs between the ages of four and five; bacterial infections usually occur at a later age.